452nd Air Mobility Wing

 The 452nd Air Mobility Wing is an Air Reserve Component of the United States Air Force.
 It is assigned to the Fourth Air Force, Air Force Reserve Command, stationed at March Air Reserve Base, California.
 If mobilized, the Wing is gained by the Air Mobility Command.

-During World War II, its predecessor unit, the 452nd Bombardment Group (Heavy) was an Eighth Air Force B-17 Flying Fortress unit in England, stationed at RAF Deopham Green.
-1st Lieutenant Donald J. Gott and 2nd Lieutenant William E. Metzger, Jr were both awarded the Medal of Honor for their heroic actions.

-Overview
+Mission

 The 452nd Air Mobility Wing's mission is to organize, train and equip aircrews to provide air refueling and strategic airlift any time, any place.
 The wing's aircraft operate under widely varying situations ranging from small movements in battle to large movements over long distances.

 Units

 The 452d Air Mobility Wing consists of the following major units: